-WWE Rumors: The Undertaker Pulled From ‘Crown Jewel’ In Saudi Arabia And Fans Aren’t Happy
+WWE Rumors: The Undertaker Pulled From Crown Jewel In Saudi Arabia And Fans Aren’t Happy

-The card for Crown Jewel on Halloween is shaping up to be a pretty good one, but there have been some match changes already.
-On top of that, The Inquisitr has reported that a number of big names are not even making the trip over to Saudi Arabia for the event at all.
+The card for Crown Jewel on Halloween is shaping up to be a pretty good one, but there have already been match changes.
+On top of that, The Inquisitr has reported that a number of big names are not even making the trip over to Saudi Arabia for the event.

-One of those not going for Crown Jewel is indeed The Undertaker as rumors have stated that he simply isn’t needed for it.
-With big-time stars such as professional boxer Tyson Fury and newly signed Cain Velasquez appearing in matches, WWE simply feels as if non-active superstars simply don’t need to be there.
+As noted, one of those not going for Crown Jewel is The Undertaker.
+Rumors state that the icon simply is not needed for it.
+With big-time stars such as professional boxer Tyson Fury and newly signed Cain Velasquez appearing in matches, WWE simply feels as if non-active superstars simply are not necessary.

-Mirror is reporting that The Undertaker was originally expected to appear at Crown Jewel, but he has since been pulled from it.
-This will indeed mark the first time since WWE signed the big deal with Saudi Arabia that Taker won’t be on the card.
+Mirror is reporting that The Undertaker was originally expected to appear at Crown Jewel.
+After being pulled means this will be the first time since WWE signed the big deal with Saudi Arabia that Taker won’t be on the card.

-It may be needless to say, but this move has not made the fans happy.
+Needless to say, this move has not made the fans happy.

 Ringside News noticed that a hashtag has been created to speak out against WWE not having The Undertaker at Crown Jewel.
 It may not end up amounting to much, but it has been translated as “#WeWantUndertakerInRiyadh” which proves their disappointment in the move.

-The Undertaker was recently in Saudi Arabia for a parade which had floats with gigantic pictures of him on it.
-The fans loved it, but they still want him to return for Crown Jewel and actually have a match on the WWE event.
+The Undertaker was recently in Saudi Arabia for a parade on which floats carried gigantic pictures of him.
+The fans loved it, but they still want him to return for Crown Jewel and actually take part in a match during the WWE event.

 At The Greatest Royal Rumble, The Undertaker disposed of Rusev in a Casket Match.
 At last year’s Crown Jewel, he teamed with Kane to face D-Generation X in a nostalgic match.
 This summer, he faced Goldberg at WWE Super Showdown in a match that received a lot of criticism.

 The Undertaker is always someone who draws in a crowd and brings in the fans, but WWE feels as if he isn’t needed this time around.
-For those in Saudi Arabia, though, they feel the exact opposite and want him at Crown Jewel more than anything.
+For those in Saudi Arabia, though, many feel the exact opposite and want him at Crown Jewel more than anything.